-Vegan Strawberry Coconut Butter Buttercream.
+Vegan Strawberry Buttercream Frosting!
 You all are going to love this creative take on traditional buttercream frosting.
-This is a Vegan Strawberry Buttercream Coconut Butter Frosting and it's dairy-free, gluten-free and no added oil!
+This frosting is oil-free, made from fresh strawberries and coconut butter!

-You only need a food processor and 5 main ingredients to make this:
+This strawberry frosting is so easy to make.
+You only need a food processor and 5 main ingredients to make it:

-Melt your coconut butter to a complete runny liquid, stir really well and then measure out 1/2 cup.
-If using a storebought jar, heat the whole jar first, stir after about 30 seconds all from the bottom up and reheat again for about 10 seconds until it's a complete liquid.
 Add this to the food processor and process quickly until it’s blended and smooth.
-Add the remaining ingredients and process again, scraping the sides a couple of times.
+Add the strawberries, sugar, vanilla and lemon juice and process again, scraping the sides a couple of times.
 Process for at least a minute until completely smooth and thick like a pudding consistency.

 Pour into a container and chill in the fridge at least 2-4 hours until it sets and thickens up.
 The coconut butter will cause it to thicken up, as it will be too runny to use immediately.